farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 		sudo yum update

 ####6.
+Installing the EPEL repository:
+The EPEL repository provides useful software packages that are not included in the official CentOS or Red Hat Enterprise Linux repositories.

+		sudo yum install epel-release

+####6.
 Installing `screen` [optional]:
 [`screen`](http://www.computerhope.com/unix/screen.htm) is a useful tool for multi-plexing several processes from the same terminal.
 To install, `screen` on your VM, run: